Isaac Hayden: Newcastle United

 On 11 July 2016, Hayden signed for Premier League club Newcastle United on a five-year contract.
 Hayden scored his first goal for Newcastle in a 4–1 win over Reading on 17 August 2016.
 Hayden went on to win the 2016–17 Championship with Newcastle in May 2017.

 Following promotion Hayden secured a place in the Newcastle team under the management of Rafael Benítez as a defensive midfielder.
 Following the departure of Benitez in 2019, Steve Bruce continued to play Hayden as a midfielder and at right back.
 Hayden scored the winning goal in a 2020 mid-season 1–0 win against Chelsea with a header in stoppage time.

 After suffering a long-term injury in December 2021, Hayden was not named in the Newcastle United 25-man Premier League squad for the remainder of the 2021–22 season.

 On 14 March 2022, Hayden was fined £19,000 by The Football Association after complaining on Twitter (now X) about referee David Coote's performance following Newcastle's 1–0 defeat against Chelsea.

 On 26 May 2023, Newcastle manager Eddie Howe said Hayden had no future at the club and would be moved on.

 On 2 August 2025, after a nine-year spell and 171 appearances for the club, Hayden left Newcastle permanently by mutual consent.

 Loans out

 On 7 June 2022, Hayden joined EFL Championship club Norwich City on a season-long loan.

 On 5 September 2023, Hayden joined Belgian Pro League club Standard Liège on a season-long loan deal, but on 1 February 2024, he was recalled from his loan and was set to return to England and join Championship side Queens Park Rangers on a loan deal until the end of the season.

 On 10 January 2025, Hayden joined Championship club Portsmouth on loan until the end of the season.

-Queens Park Rangers
+Return to Queens Park Rangers

-On 25 August 2025, Hayden returned to QPR as a free agent.
+On 25 August 2025, Hayden returned to Queens Park Rangers as a free agent.

+On 5 May 2026, Queens Park Rangers announced that Hayden would leave the club when his contract expired on 30 June.

+Leyton Orient

+On 10 July 2026, following his release from Queens Park Rangers, Hayden joined EFL League One side Leyton Orient on a two-year deal.